dansantinojones/the-kitbag/README.md

 ![](/media/basket-total.png)

 - Alert Messages<br>
 Alert messages are very important in communicating back to the user once an action is taken.
-This provides reassurance to the user that their action was completed successfully/uncusessfully.
+This provides reassurance to the user that their action was completed successfully/unsuccessfully.
 The alert messages are colour coded with green for success, red for error, yellow for alert and blue for info messages.
 These messages auto-dismiss after a few seconds.<br>
 ![](/media/alert-blue.png)<br>
 ![](/media/alert-green.png)<br>
 ![](/media/alert-red.png)<br>

 - Sign Up for Newsletter<br>
-Signs ups are one of the business goals.
+Signs up's are one of the business goals.
 The aim is to get users to sign up to create a mailing list for email marketing.
 Therefore the sign up section is placed on the home page so it is the first thing the user sees when visiting the website.<br>
 ![](/media/sign-up-newsletter.png)

 - Register for an account<br>